Course: All PhD that fit into one of the six key themes of the CSC.

 Deadline: 16th December 2018 for September 2019 entry

 Queen Mary is proud to have hosted Commonwealth scholars for many years.
 Commonwealth PhD Scholarships are for candidates from low and middle income Commonwealth countries, for full-time doctoral study at a UK university.

 Co-funded by Queen Mary and the UK Department for International Development (DFID), Commonwealth PhD Scholarships enable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.
 These scholarships are offered under six themes:

 To apply for these scholarships, you must:

-You must provide the following supporting documentation, which must be received by the CSC by 23.59 (GMT)on 22 March 2018 in order for your application to be eligible for consideration:
+Your application must include the following supporting documentation, by 16:00 (GMT) on 4 January 2019 in order for your application to be eligible for consideration:

-You must apply to QMUL for admission to the PhD programme as well as making an application for the scholarship.
-You should try to do this before you apply for the scholarship to maximise your chances of having an offer letter in time.
+You must also apply to Queen Mary for admission to the PhD programme.
+You should try to do this at least 4 weeks before you apply for the scholarship to maximise your chances of having an offer letter in time.

 Ahmed Khalid Aziz